auldo/genalg/README.md

 # genalg
-Aims to collect, implement and document knowledge on genetic algorithms in java.
+Aims to collect, implement and document knowledge on genetic algorithms in java and c++.